 Autofocus won’t work in photographing the night sky so you will need to manually focus your camera.
 If your camera is way out of focus you may not see any stars.
 I usually start near infinity on the distance scale on the lens.

 I try to focus on bright stars or patterns of stars that are recognizable (Orion’s Belt).
-It is easier to find these stars on the LCD.
+Planets like Jupiter and Venus also work well It is easier to find these stars on the LCD.
 You can fine tune the focus once you are aligned to your DSO Target.

 Align your Camera to the DSO Target